dukedanny/mlp_gae/README.md

 # Mobile Learning Platfrom (dev)

-This is the current development version of [MLP](http://thekuyuproject.org/2010/09/mobile-learning-platform/).
+This is the current development version of the Kuyu Project's Mobile Learning Platform [MLP](http://thekuyuproject.org/2010/09/mobile-learning-platform/).

 ##What it's made of?
 MLP_gae is built to run on top of Google App Engine